-The Directors are aware that they are required to continue to update themselves on their skills and knowledge to discharge their duties.
-In order to ensure Directors' continuous professional development, the Board has identified and the Management has enrolled Directors for relevant training needs during the FY2020.
+The Directors acknowledge that they are required to continue to update themselves on their skills and knowledge to discharge their duties.
+In order to ensure Directors' continuous professional development, the Board has identified and the Management has enrolled Directors for relevant training needs during the FY 2021.

-During the year, the Directors of the Company have attended the Mandatory Accreditation Programme (MAP) prescribed by the Bursa Malaysia Securities Berhad for directors of public listed companies.
-The following are the training programme/seminars/forum attended by the Directors:-
+All Directors of the Company have attended the Mandatory Accreditation Programme (MAP) prescribed by the Bursa Malaysia for directors of public listed companies.
+The following are the training programme/seminars/forum attended by the Directors: -